pjanec/dirigent/README.md

 - `StartupOrder` - the launch order in case of same priority of multiple apps

-- `Volatile 0|1` - whether the application is expected to terminate automatically and not stay forever until killed; Such apps are not part of plan start success condition.
+- `Volatile 0|1` - whether the application is expected to terminate automatically and not stay forever until killed; Such apps are not part of plan start success condition, meaning the plan reports 'success' even if this app already terminates.

 - `Disabled 0|1` - whether the application is initially excluded from plan operation.